 Background

 Biodiversity, and the benefits it provides, is fundamental to human well-being and a healthy planet.
 Despite ongoing efforts, biodiversity is deteriorating worldwide and this decline is projected to continue or worsen under business-as-usual scenarios.
 The post-2020 global biodiversity framework builds on the Strategic Plan for Biodiversity 2011-2020 and sets out an ambitious plan to implement broad-based action to bring about a transformation in society’s relationship with biodiversity and to ensure that, by 2050, the shared vision of living in harmony with nature is fulfilled.
+The critically important functional role of biodiversity in ecosystem integrity and the health of the biosphere makes it imperative to improve the outlook for biodiversity in the shortest possible time frame.
+The condition of ecosystems is fundamentally important for stable carbon storage and other important ecosystem services that underpin long-term sustainable development and human health and well-being.

 The purpose